JamesNZL/notion-assignment-import/README.md

 This project uses [`gulp`](https://gulpjs.com/) and [`esbuild`](https://esbuild.github.io/) under-the-bonnet to bundle the compiled JavaScript files to be browser-ready.

-1. Clone this repository.
+1. Fork/clone this repository.

 2. Run `npm install -D` to install the required dependencies.

 3. Run the appropriate build script:
+   1. `npm run watch` to build in watch mode.
-   1. `npm run debug` to build source-mapped, non-minified `dist` files that are easier to debug.
+   2. `npm run debug` to build source-mapped, non-minified `dist` files that are easier to debug.
-   2. `npm run build` for minified `dist` files.
+   3. `npm run build` for minified `dist` files.

 4. A `dist/` directory will be created containing a separate extension root folder for each supported vendor.